arkony/pdsnd_github/README.md

 ### Description
 This project is to analyze the data available on 3 different cities regarding bike rental.

+The project uses python and packages like pandas and numpy in order to analyze the data.

 ### Files used
 chicago.csv
 new_york_city.csv